Child Tax Credit: How it works & How to claim it

 - You must have three or more qualifying children.

-- Claim a refundable credit if the net Social Security and Medicare tax you paid is more than your Earned Income Credit (EIC), if any
+- Claim a refundable credit of the net Social Security and Medicare tax you paid in excess of your Earned Income Credit (EIC), if any.

 How to claim the Child Tax Credit